A novel Cosmic Filament catalogue from SDSS data: Methodology

 \subsection{Strengths and limitations}

-Given the choices explained in this section and the algorithms used, we identify the following strengths ($+$) and limitations ($-$) of our methodology: \begin{itemize} \item[$+$] The implementation works natively in the surface of the sphere, taking into account its geometry, and it is compatible with the widely used HEALPix scheme.
-This also makes the implementation rotationally invariant and independent of the chosen reference system. \item[$+$] We reduce the sensitivity to the density estimate, thanks to the development of a boosted version of the standard SCMS algorithm with Machine Learning (Method B). \item[$+$] The approach provides a tomographic reconstruction.
-This eases the study of the evolution of different parameters or characteristics of filaments as function of redshift.
-Additionally, it avoids or reduces artefacts due to the conversion from redshift to distance, such as the \textit{Finger of God} effect or the asymmetrical error in the 3-dimensional location. \item[$+$] The method provides uncertainty estimates for each detection using bootstrapping simulations (see \Cref{ss:err}). \item[$+$] The algorithm is fast, it takes only few seconds per redshift slice on a laptop. \item[$\pm$] Physical center and width: the ridge definition applies to the center of the filaments, so the algorithm is able to locate the one-dimensional center; however, it gives no direct information about its physical width. \item[$-$] This methodology is less sensitive to filaments in the line of sight direction. \item[$-$] The ridge definition does not determine the individual filaments, it only determines which points are in one; filaments separation needs to be done afterwards through another method.
+Given the choices explained in this section and the algorithms used, we identify the following strengths ($+$) and limitations ($-$) of our methodology: \begin{itemize} \item[$+$] The implementation works natively in the surface of the sphere, taking into account its geometry, and is compatible with the widely used HEALPix scheme.
+This also makes the implementation rotationally invariant and independent of the chosen reference system. \item[$+$] We reduce the sensitivity to the density estimate thanks to the development of a boosted version of the standard SCMS algorithm with machine learning (Method B). \item[$+$] The approach provides a tomographic catalogue.
+This eases the study of the evolution of different parameters or characteristics of filaments as a function of redshift.
+Additionally, it avoids or reduces artefacts due to the conversion from redshift to distance, such as the \textit{Finger of God} effect or the asymmetrical error in the 3D\ location. \item[$+$] The method provides uncertainty estimates for each detection using bootstrapping simulations (see \Cref{ss:err}). \item[$+$] The algorithm is fast, it takes only a few seconds per redshift slice on a laptop. \item[$\pm$] Physical centre and width: the ridge definition applies to the centre of the filaments, and so the algorithm is able to locate the 1D centre; however, it gives no direct information about its physical width. \item[$-$] This methodology is most sensitive to filaments perpendicular to the line of sight direction.
+Filaments with directions close to the line of sight will not be detected by this methodology. \item[$-$] The ridge definition does not determine the individual filaments, it only determines which points are in a filament; filament separation needs to be done afterwards using another method.

 \end{itemize}